nemosminer/NemosMiner/README.md

 [![GitHub stars](https://img.shields.io/github/stars/Minerx117/Nemosminer.svg)](https://github.com/Minerx117/Nemosminer/stargazers)
 [![GitHub forks](https://img.shields.io/github/forks/nemosminer/Nemosminer.svg)](https://github.com/nemosminer/Nemosminer/network)

-Copyright (c) 2018-2019 Nemo and MrPlus
+Copyright (c) 2018-2020 Nemo, MrPlus & UselessGuru

 This is free software, and you are welcome to redistribute it under certain conditions. https://github.com/Minerx117/NemosMiner/blob/master/LICENSE

-Updated/Maintained by Nemo/Minerx117
+Updated/Maintained by Nemo/Minerx117 & UselessGuru

-with alot of Help From MrPlusGH, grantemsley & UselessGuru without them NemosMiner would not be possible
+with alot of help from MrPlusGH, grantemsley & UselessGuru.
+Without them NemosMiner would not be possible.

 NemosMiner was based on MultiPoolMiner which can be found here: https://github.com/MultiPoolMiner/MultiPoolMiner NemosMiner is currently based on NPlusMiner which can be found here: https://github.com/MrPlusGH/NPlusMiner